 To repeat: a pill that does nothing and a medication that works both will reduce anxiety, cause side effects like headache and nausea, and change how someone feels or acts because the brain has incredible control over how you feel.
 The question researchers are testing is whether the medication shows better results than the placebo.

 Anyone Can Fall Victim to the Placebo Effect

 The placebo effect is rampant in today's culture.
 In fact, studies have shown that over 70% of those that seek treatment for anxiety and other conditions are using placebo based treatments.
-Nearly all herbal medicine, alternative therapies, and spiritual based medicinal treatments are known without a shadow of a doubt to be the placebo effect, and yet it's arguably used more today than empirically validated (well researched) treatments.
+Nearly all herbal medicine, alternative therapies, and spiritual based medicinal treatments are known without a shadow of a doubt to be the placebo effect.
+Few of these alternative therapies work, if any.
+Yet these alternative treatments are arguably used more today than empirically validated (well researched) treatments.

 Reverse Placebo is Also Possible

 In fact, one of the things that makes the placebo effect so interesting is that the reverse can also be true.
 A person's subconscious can believe so thoroughly that a treatment will not work that it doesn't work, even if medically it should work fine.